RajrupaDas/DMHalo/README.md

 ## Key Contributions

 - Hybrid quantum-classical framework for parameter inference
-- Use of PINN as a surrogate model for quantum oracle
+- Use of physics informed neural network as a surrogate model for quantum oracle
 - Demonstration of Grover search scaling in a physics problem
 - Comparison with classical optimization methods